JeffreySarnoff/FloatR32s.jl/README.md

  This package implements that Rule-of-Thumb in a highly performant manner.
  To offer the desired performance, this package works with `Float32` data and provides `Float32` results.
-This is handled automatically; so as long as you are committed to working with `Float32` data and obtaining `Float32` results, all is well.
+This is handled automatically.
+While you are working with `Float32` data and obtaining `Float32` results, all is well.

  ### exports